 Examination form: Written examination in computer room.
 The examination paper must be submitted via Black Board.

-Duration: 5 hours

 Aids: Books, articles and notes.
 Also USB-units are allowed.
 Internet is not allowed and it is not allowed to communicate with other students

 Second examiner None

-Scale: The 7-point grading scale

-Weighting: 10 ECTS points

-Economic Integration (Økonomisk integration) Teaching activity no.: Study/Profile: Study/Profile:The Master's Programme in Business, Language and Culture, Cand.negot.;Profile:International Economics ECTS: Odense Semester: 1st semester Institute: Department of Business and Economics Language of instruction: English Responsible teacher: Jørgen Drud Hansen Approved: d: 19th of May 2011
+Economic Integration (Økonomisk integration) Teaching activity no.: Study/Profile: Study/Profile: The Master's Programme in Business, Language and Culture, Cand.negot.; Profile: International Economics ECTS: 10 ECTS City: Odense Semester: 1st semester Institute: Department of Business and Economics Language of instruction: English Responsible teacher: Jørgen Drud Hansen Approved: ved: 19th of May 2011

 45 hours in the 1st semester (the 2nd semester for those taking Arabic).
-Weighting: 10 ECTS